 A reverse harem is the reverse of the original harem, which is when one man pairs up with multiple (usually) female love interests.
 Therefore, a reverse harem is one girl who ends up with multiple (usually) male love interests.
 The number of guys also may vary depending on what type of reverse harem content you are consuming, but for romance novels, the consensus is at least three different men are needed to make it count as a “harem”.

 The personal preference for the number of guys is also different among different readers.
 A lot of readers prefer a smaller harem (three guys) because they enjoy in-depth character development with the guys beyond just romance.
 Then you have the other readers who prefer a larger harem, usually with five or more guys.
 I am of the latter group, my sweet spot being around five guys.
 I feel like with this number you get the full “found family” vibe that comes with reverse harems, and it’s not so big that you lose track of the guys and they started to feel extremely superficial and empty.

-The number of guys I’ve read is probably seven, but if anyone knows any books with more men than that let me know (I’ll be curious to see what that’s like).
+Now you know what is reverse harem romance, how do you get started?
 Reverse harem, in my opinion, is a bit niche, although it is growing in popularity.
 It’s already popular in East Asia (seen through the many popular mangas).
-But I feel like its rise in RH in western romance reading communities is more new.
+But I feel like its rise in RH in Western romance reading communities are newer.
 Because of this, even the most popular RH books are not mainstream enough for you to be able to find them in public spaces like the library or even general bookstores like Indigo or Barnes and Noble (trust me I have tried).
-To my knowledge, the only stable source of RH romance books I’ve been able to find so far is Kindle Unlimited.
-Almost all – if not all – RH books, from the most famous to the least known, are on KU.
-So KU is the ideal tool to get into RH.

 Curse of the Gods Series by Jaymin Eve

-This series would always have a special place in my heart.
+This series would always have a special place in my heart, and I read them before I knew what is reverse harem romance.
 Not only is this series my introduction to the genre (my first ever in fact), it happened by complete accident.
-I was just scrolling through kindle books to read, and being a long-time fan of Jaymin Eve of course I decided to check this series out.
+I was just scrolling through Kindle books to read, and being a long-time fan of Jaymin Eve of course I decided to check this series out.
 Despite being interested in all of the guys, for like half of the series I was expecting Willa to choose one guy at the end.
 I remember distinctively dreading how disappointed I’ll be when that happens because of how much I love all of the men.
-But when she started having sex with 3/5 out of the five guys, I realized something was off – leading me to finally look at the genre on the Goodreads page where it clearly says genre – reverse harem.
-I was pleasantly surprised, and the rest is history.
-This is a slow burn with a tiny about of teasing (I don’t even know if it counts as bullying, to be honest) and is to this day my all-time favorite RH series.

 The Dark Side Series by Kristy Cunning